HTTP-RPC/Kilo/README.md

 Although the values are actually stored in the strongly typed `Statistics` object, the adapter makes the data appear as a map, allowing it to be returned to the caller as a JSON object.

 Note that, if a property returns a nested Bean type, the property's value will be automatically wrapped in a `BeanAdapter` instance.
 Additionally, if a property returns a `List` or `Map` type, the value will be wrapped in an adapter of the appropriate type that automatically adapts its sub-elements.

-For example, the `getTree()` method discussed earlier could be implemented using `BeanAdapter` as follows:

-    @RPC(method="GET", path="tree")
-    public Map<String, ?> getTree() {
-        TreeNode root = new TreeNode();
-        ...

-        return new BeanAdapter(root);
-    }

-The `TreeNode` instances returned by the `getChildren()` method will be recursively adapted:

-    public class TreeNode {
-        public String getName() { ... }
-        public List<TreeNode> getChildren() { ... }
-    }

-The `BeanAdapter#adapt()` method is used to adapt property values.
-This method is called internally by `BeanAdapter#get()`, but it can also be used to explicitly adapt list or map values as needed.
-See the Javadoc for the `BeanAdapter` class for more information.
+This allows service methods to return recursive structures such as trees.

 ### ResultSetAdapter Class
 The `ResultSetAdapter` class allows the result of a SQL query to be efficiently returned from a service method.
 This class implements the `List` interface and makes each row in a JDBC result set appear as an instance of `Map`, rendering the data suitable for serialization to JSON.
 It also implements the `AutoCloseable` interface, to ensure that the underlying result set is closed and database resources are not leaked.